ZacharyBournand/crave-finder/Sprint3.md

 - logoutHandler(): It ends the current user session by logging the user out.

+- searchRestaurantsHandler(): It handles restaurant and food item searches by acception a POST request with 2 variable: 'location' and 'searchTerm'.
+It then retrieves information related to the user's inputs from the Yelp Fusion API and sends it back to the front-end.

+- ratingHandler(): It is supposed to store a user's rating of a food item by accepting a POST request with a JSON payload containing information about the user who is submitting the rating.
+It then retrieves the user's ID from the MySQL "users" table and inserts the rating into another MySQL table called "ratings".

+- passwordAuthHandler(): It handles password changes for existing accounts by accepting a POST request with a User object; it then checks if the given username and password match an account in the database.
+If so, it is supposed to send the user a valid response message giving them the possibility to change their password.

 Endpoints
 - POST /registerauth: It handles user registration by receiving a User object (JSON-encoded) in the request body and responding with a RegisterResponse object (JSON-encoded) containing a success or error message depending on the task's outcome.